MrMarvin/lambda_universe/README.md

 These AWS Lambda functions utilize AWS Lambda@Edge, which allows user defined functions to run in reaction to CloudFront requests and responses.
 See the offical AWS documentation to learn more.
-Currently the RC1 GA environment is targeted and future changes might be necessary.
+As the development was done against the RC1 pre-release, there might be minor changes needed for GA.

 # viewer_request_universe_versioned_json.js
 This function implements our server-side logic to redirect DC/OS clients to their specific version of the universe `repo.json`.
 Based on https://github.com/mesosphere/prod-universe/blob/master/nginx/etc/nginx/conf.d/universe.mesosphere.com.conf